When you start receiving your pension, it is subject to income tax just as your salary was when you were working.

 The Trustees of the pension scheme have the discretion to decide to whom lump sums are paid when a member dies.
 This means that most lump sums are paid outside the member's estate and are therefore free from inheritance tax.

-Since April 2016, for members who have a total 'adjusted' income of more than £150,000, the Annual Allowance will reduce by £1 for every £2 of taxable income above £150,000.
-This is called tapering, but tapering will normally not apply if taxable income is less than £110,000.
-The maximum reduction will be £30,000, so anyone with an 'adjusted' income of £210,000 or more will have an Annual Allowance of £10,000.
+In the period from 6 April 2016 to 5 April 2020, for members who had a total 'adjusted' income of more than £150,000, the Annual Allowance reduced by £1 for every £2 of taxable income above £150,000.
+This is called tapering.
+In the period to 5 April 2020 tapering did not normally apply if taxable income was less than £110,000.
+The maximum reduction was £30,000, so anyone with an 'adjusted' income of £210,000 or more would have an Annual Allowance of £10,000.
 Adjusted income includes personal sources of income (such as investment income or income from a buy-to-let property), together with employment-related income and the value of the increase in pension benefits over the tax year.

 This is a brief summary on the Annual Allowance and further information on the detail of its operation.
 If you think you may be impacted by it, you may wish to seek independent financial advice.

 The Lifetime Allowance is the limit on the total value of pension benefits that an individual can build up over their working life without a tax charge.
-The Lifetime Allowance is £1,055,000 million for the tax year 2019/2020, which is the equivalent to a total pension of approximately £52,750 a year.
+The Lifetime Allowance is £1,073,100 for the tax year 2020/2021, which is the equivalent to a total pension of approximately £53,655 a year.
 Benefits may be paid above this value but there will be a tax charge called a Lifetime Allowance Charge.
+Any tax due will be deducted from the settlement of benefits at retirement.
 At retirement an individual will need to sign a declaration confirming whether any pension benefits have already been assessed against the Lifetime Allowance.
 Since April 2018, the Lifetime Allowance increases each year in line with Consumer Price Inflation.

 Transitional protections are available for those who have already built up large pension savings.
 Information is available on the current open protections.